Tiburon Place

 Summary

-Tiburon Place is a new construction, affordable housing development that will serve low-income family households and homeless households with serious mental illnesses.
-Located in San Luis Obispo (SLO), CA, the property consists of two three-story residential buildings, one community center, and 69 carport parking spaces, situated on a 2.11-acre of land.
+Tiburon Place is a new construction, affordable housing development that will serve low-income family households, located in San Luis Obispo (SLO), CA. The property consists of two three-story residential buildings, one residents’ community center, and 69 carport parking spaces, situated on a 2.11-acre of land.
 The residential buildings will house 68 units with a mix of 18 studios, 24 one-bedroom, and 25 two-bedroom, units at an average of 572 square feet.

-The primary philosophy shaping this project is the ‘Housing First’ approach, based on the principle that only with a secure living environment can health and life stability occur.
-In addition to providing permanent housing, behavioral health treatment, case management, and other services are provided that will help households stabilize and maintain their housing.
-Services are provided through a coordinated entry system by Transitions Mental Health of SL along with SLO Housing Now Program and County of SLO Behavioral Health Dept.
+The primary philosophy shaping this project is the ‘Housing First’ approach, based on the principle of providing a stable living environment.
+In addition to this being permanent housing, supportive services are provided that will help households independently maintain their housing.
+Services are provided by People’s Self-Help Housing and local service provider partners.

-The project is sponsored by People’s Self-Help Housing Corp (PSHHC), the largest nonprofit housing developer on California’s Central Coast, with a mission to build affordable homes that offer opportunities to change lives and strengthen communities throughout San Luis Obispo, Santa Barbara, and Ventura counties.
-The architectural firm is CSA architects.
+The project is sponsored by People’s Self-Help Housing Corp (PSHHC), the longest serving nonprofit housing developer on California’s Central Coast, with a mission to build affordable homes that offer opportunities to change lives and strengthen communities throughout San Luis Obispo, Santa Barbara, Monterey and Ventura counties.
+The architectural firm is CSA Architects.